What is Construction Management

 Introduction to Construction Management

-1. Planning and Scheduling: They create detailed project plans and timelines.
+1. Planning and Scheduling: They draft thorough schedules and project plans.

 The Importance of Effective Construction Management